justinm/node-json-views/README.md

 Nested Objects
 --------------

-Serializers can also be nested using this.reference().
+Views can also be nested using desc.reference().

 ```javascript